lederer/react-showtime/README.md

 #### Showtime component

-`Showtime` is a <a href="https://reactjs.org/docs/render-props.html">render prop component</a>.
-Its only child must be a function that accepts a `ref` parameter.
-Pass `ref` to your element or component.
+`Showtime` takes a single child component.
+It uses `useShowtime` under the hood, cloning the child and adding the `ref` to it.

 Toggle the `show` boolean prop to trigger show/hide.